labjack/labjack_kipling/LabJack-nodejs/README.md

-//devInfo is a dictionary with attributes: deviceType, connectionType, serialNumber, ipAddress, port, maxBytesPerMB devInfo.deviceType;//The device type (7 for T7's) devInfo.connectionType;//The connection type, 1(USB), 3(ETHERNET), 4(WIFI)
+//devInfo is a dictionary with attributes: deviceType, connectionType, serialNumber, ipAddress, port, maxBytesPerMB devInfo.deviceType;//The device type (7 for T7's) devInfo.connectionType;//The connection type, 1(USB), 3(ETHERNET), 4(WIFI) devInfo.serialNumber;//The serial number of the open device devInfo.ipAddress;//IP address string for the open device devInfo.port;
+devInfo.maxBytesPerMB;
 ```
 #### readRaw(data array): LJM_ReadRaw
 #### read(address 'number' or 'string'): LJM_eReadAddress and LJM_eReadName